Towards Safe Autonomous Driving Policies using a Neuro-Symbolic Deep Reinforcement Learning Approach: Preliminaries

 \subsection{First-Order Logic}

-FOL is a knowledge representation and reasoning (KRR) formalism \citep{yu2023reinforcement} that employs facts and rules to represent knowledge and make logical inferences.
-In this formalism, a rule consists of a head and a body, following the format:

-where \verb|head| denotes an output predicate, expressing a relationship between objects or concepts, and \verb|body| specifies the conditions under which the \verb|head| predicate holds.
-Each predicate comprises a functor and arguments, written as $\verb|functor(arg|_1,\verb|arg|_2,...,\verb|arg|_n\verb|)|$, where arguments can be constants or variables.
+FOL is a knowledge representation and reasoning (KRR) formalism that employs facts and rules to represent knowledge and make logical inferences.
+In this formalism, a rule consists of a head and a body, following the format: $\verb|head :- body|$, where \verb|head| denotes an output predicate, expressing a relationship between objects or concepts, and \verb|body| specifies the conditions under which the \verb|head| predicate holds, and \verb|:-| is an entailment operator connecting \verb|body| to \verb|head|, thereby defining if-then rules or clauses.
+Each predicate comprises a functor and arguments, written as $\verb|functor(arg|_1,\verb|arg|_2,...,\verb|arg|_n\verb|)|$, where arguments can be constants (e.g., specific cars or lanes) or variables (e.g., relative locations and velocities).
+For example, the predicate $\verb|isInLane(car|_1\verb|, lane|_2\verb|)|$ states that $\verb|car|_1$ is in $\verb|lane|_2$.
+Similarly, $\verb|safeDistance(car|_1\verb|, car|_2\verb|)|$ may express that $\verb|car|_1$ maintains a safe distance from $\verb|car|_2$.
 Typically, rules in FOL programs are formulated as Horn clauses, logical implications with a single positive literal\footnote{In logic, a literal is a basic atomic statement that can be either true or false.
 It represents a single propositional variable or its negation.
-It is the smallest unit of logic that can be evaluated independently.} (head) and zero or more literals in the body, taking the form:
+It is the smallest unit of logic that can be evaluated independently.} (head) and zero or more literals in the body, taking the following form:

 where $\verb|B|_i,i=1,n$ represent premises forming the rule body, and \verb|H|, the rule head, represents a conclusion.
 This rule implies that if the conjunction of $\verb|B|_1$ to $\verb|B|_n$ is true, then \verb|H| is also true; otherwise, \verb|H| is false.
-FOL-based rules can define complex relationships and facilitate logical inferences based on available knowledge.
-They serve as a powerful tool for KRR, finding applications in various fields, including artificial intelligence \citep{zhang2023critical} and natural language processing \citep{gaur2022knowledge}.
+For instance, in the context of autonomous driving, consider the rule: \begin{rulebox}{} safeToChangeLane(C):- isInRightLane(C), leftLaneClear(C). \end{rulebox} This rule states that it is safe for car $\verb|C|$ to change lanes if it is currently in the right lane and the left lane is clear.

+Overall, FOL is suitable for many applications such as autonomous driving due to its expressive power, which allows the specification of complex relational knowledge and safety constraints in an interpretable and modular way.
+Unlike other formal methods, FOL enables the direct encoding of human-understandable rules and supports deductive reasoning, making it ideal for enforcing safety-critical conditions and enabling transparent decision-making in autonomous vehicles.